MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableRdpParsing
-The setting controls whether we parse RDP traffic to look for malicious attacks using the RDP protocol.
+This setting controls whether to parse RDP traffic to look for malicious attacks using the RDP protocol.
 It is not related to Inbound or Outbound.

 ```yaml
 Type: Boolean